vtselfa/flatten-json-object/README.md

 formatted can be configured.

 ### Notes
-- Empty arrays and objects are ignored.
-The empty key `""` and the JSON `null` value can be used without problems and are preserved.
+- Empty arrays and objects are ignored by default, but it's configurable.
+- The empty key `""` and the JSON `null` value can be used without problems and are preserved.
 - Having two or more keys that end being the same after flattening the object returns an error.
 - The JSON value passed to be flattened must be an object.
-It can contain any valid JSON, though.
+The object can contain any valid JSON, though.

 ### Usage